 The Ukrainian Cultural Heritage Museum.
 This is an open air museum located outside of Edmonton along Highway 16.

-External Blogs About Edmonton
+External Blogs and Websites About Edmonton

 EdLove: Hidden Sights and Secret Delights.
 My friend Jenna writes about some of the hidden and quirky things to see and do in Edmonton.